SorrenC/SorrenC/README.md

 ### Hi there 👋
+My name is Sorren Chandra.
+I’m currently majoring in Aerospace Engineering at Arizona State University.
+Feel free to connect with me via LinkedIn

 <!--
 **SorrenC/SorrenC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.